Giskard-AI/giskard-hub/new-docs/oss/sdk/index.rst

 Detect Security Vulnerabilities
 --------------------------------

-We can now use the configured model to create to evaluate security vulnerabilities in your LLM API calls using LLM Scan.
+We can now use the configured model to evaluate security vulnerabilities in your LLM API calls using LLM Scan.

 The LLM scan combines both heuristics-based and LLM-assisted detectors.
 The heuristics-based detectors use known techniques and patterns to test for vulnerabilities which are not specific to the model.